Underrated 80 films posters

 You may notice that quite a few entries on this list are dark fantasy flicks aimed at kids.
 This is because I was barely a nipper when the 80s came to the end and saw these films at an impressionable age when they could make lasting (and often traumatic!) impressions!

 First up among these entries is The Black Cauldron, a dark fantasy animation that was one of Disney’s biggest box office bombs of the 80s.
 It’s not that surprising that it didn’t do well.
-I can imagine the terrifying villain, scenes of decaying living skeletons dripping with gore, and cauldrons boiling with blood sending kids screaming out of the theatres in droves.
+I can imagine the terrifying villain, scenes of decaying living skeletons dripping with gore, and cauldrons boiling with blood sending kids screaming out of the theaters in droves.

 The Brave Little Toaster (1987)